welbaz/p3/README.md

 ## Reference Publications

+The MATLAB code was created at the Chair of Energy Economy and Application Technology in the Technical University of Munich.
+The code is described in the following publications:

 - El-Baz, Wessam, Peter Tzscheutschler, and Ulrich Wagner.
 "Day-ahead probabilistic PV generation forecast for buildings energy management systems."
 Solar Energy 171 (2018): 478-490.

 - El-Baz, Wessam, et al. "Impact of probabilistic small-scale photovoltaic generation forecast on energy management systems."
 Solar Energy 165 (2018): 136-146.

+The GUI was developed by Mohamed Eldakadosi, while the Python codes were created by Çağatay Eren.
+Both projects were part of a research internship, conducted at the same chair, under the supervision of Wessam El-Baz.

 ## Support and Contact

-- Wessam El-Baz, {ENTER-EMAIL-INFO}
+- Wessam El-Baz, wessam.elbaz@tum.de

-- Mohamed Eldakadosi (GUI), {ENTER-EMAIL-INFO}
+- Mohamed Eldakadosi (GUI), m.eldakadosi@tum.de

-- Cagatay Eren (Python code), cagatay.eren@protonmail.com
+- Cagatay Eren (Python code), c.eren@tum.de

 Feel free to clone the repository.